-Police: 1 shot during disturbance at Oklahoma City mall
+Police search for suspect after 1 shot at Oklahoma City mall

-OKLAHOMA CITY (AP) - One person was shot Thursday inside an Oklahoma City mall during what police were calling a disturbance involving two people.
+OKLAHOMA CITY (AP) - A man shot another man Thursday during an argument inside an Oklahoma City mall, and police were searching the stores for the suspect while also clearing out shoppers who were still hiding.

-Police tweeted Thursday evening that the shooting appeared to be an “isolated incident” at Penn Square Mall.
-They said in the twee that no suspect description was immediately available.
+Sgt.
+Kris Gellenbeck said the victim was hospitalized in critical condition after being shot in the upper body.

-Video from the scene showed a heavy police presence in the parking lot.
+Gellenbeck said it wasn’t known whether the suspect had left Penn Square Mall.
+Video from the scene showed a heavy police presence in the parking lot Thursday evening.

 Sign up for Daily Newsletters